ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

     unpinned QmWcYcWY5vdDzBcAoLo3rYXQ2tLkjzu57vEePCvyhuwZRi
     ```

 1. `test.txt` file is now unpinned, but it has not been removed from our node completely.
-To remove it completely, we need to run the [garbage collection](../../concepts/persistence##garbage-collection).
+To remove it completely, run the [garbage collection](../../concepts/persistence##garbage-collection).
 The command will remove everything from your node that does not have a pin:

     ```shell
     jsipfs repo gc